 Why is this important?

 Our approach to Corporate Responsibility is to make a positive and sustainable impact in the lives of our customers, our people, shareholders, communities and environment.
-This is critical to helping us achieve our vision of becoming Australia and New Zealand’s most respected bank.
+This is critical to helping us achieve our vision of becoming Australia's leading bank, trusted by customers for exceptional service.

 Corporate Responsibility contributes to stronger relationships with our customers, our people and the broader community.
 It also reduces risks to our business, protects and enhances our reputation and drives efficiency gains by better use of resources.